Itokiana/One-Punch-Deploy/README.md

 # How it works?
 ## Clone the repository
+First clone or copy your RoR project folder in your server.
-First, clone repository, use this cli:
+Next, clone the repository in your server, use this cli:

     git clone https://github.com/Itokiana/One-Punch-Deploy.git